claudialorusso/PugliaSostenibileGUI/README.md

 *Computer Science* plays a key role in handle social and environmental challenges with regard to a sustainable future.

-Similarly to the *European Commission*'s platform, <a href="https://knowsdgs.jrc.ec.europa.eu/">KnowSDGs</a>, which merely refers to European Regulations written in English, **Puglia Sostenibile** monitors the presence of the *SDGs* within *Apulian Regional Laws*, in Italian language.
+Similarly to the *European Commission*'s platform, <a href="https://knowsdgs.jrc.ec.europa.eu/">KnowSDGs</a>, which currently refers to European Regulations, written in English, **Puglia Sostenibile** is capable of verifying how much a document is lexically consistent with what is stated in the *Agenda 2030*.

+The software has been "trained", in particular, through the analysis of the more than 2000 *Regional Laws*, enacted in Puglia in the last 50 years.

-This work stems from the project required by the <a href="https://www.regione.puglia.it/">Regione Puglia</a>, in the person of the President of the Council of the Apulia Region, <a href="https://trasparenza.regione.puglia.it/personale/loredana-capone">Loredana Capone</a>, which realisation was addressed to the <a href="https://www.uniba.it/">UNIBA</a> (<i>University of Bari, Aldo Moro</i>) and that represented the subject of an internal internship prepared at the headquarters of the <a href="https://islab.di.uniba.it/">Intelligent Systems Laboratory</a> of the local <a href= "https://www.uniba.it/ricerca/dipartimenti/informatica">DIB</a> (<i>Computer Science Department</i>), chaired by <a href="https://www.uniba.it/portal_memberdata/giuseppe.pirlo">Prof. Giuseppe Pirlo</a> all under the supervision of <a href="https://www.google.com/url?sa=t&source=web&rct=j&url=https://it.linkedin.com/in/michele-chieco-135a0a93&ved=2ahUKEwjEloGmuvD1AhW2hP0HHfE8BK8Qjjh6BAgfEAE&usg=AOvVaw0Tj3ZxfzVm0-2V8-JcMRne">Dr. Michele Chieco</a> and <a href="https://www.uniba.it/docenti/calvano-gabriella">Dr. Gabriella Calvano</a>.
+The activity is part of the institutional collaboration between <a href="https://www.consiglio.puglia.it/">Apulian Regional Council</a>, represented by the President <a href="https://trasparenza.regione.puglia.it/personale/loredana-capone">Loredana Capone</a>, and the <a href = "https://garantedetenuti.consiglio.puglia.it/struttura-di-supporto-al-garante">Study and Support Section for Legislation and Guarantee Policies</a>, at <a href="https://www.uniba.it/">UNIBA</a> (<i>University of Bari, Aldo Moro</i>) and, in particular, it was carried out as a part of an internal internship at the headquarters of the <a href="https://islab.di.uniba.it/">Intelligent Systems Laboratory</a> of the local <a href= "https://www.uniba.it/ricerca/dipartimenti/informatica">DIB</a> (<i>Computer Science Department</i>), chaired by <a href="https://www.uniba.it/portal_memberdata/giuseppe.pirlo">Prof. Giuseppe Pirlo</a> all under the supervision of <a href="https://www.google.com/url?sa=t&source=web&rct=j&url=https://it.linkedin.com/in/michele-chieco-135a0a93&ved=2ahUKEwjEloGmuvD1AhW2hP0HHfE8BK8Qjjh6BAgfEAE&usg=AOvVaw0Tj3ZxfzVm0-2V8-JcMRne">Dr. Michele Chieco</a> and <a href="https://www.uniba.it/docenti/calvano-gabriella">Dr. Gabriella Calvano</a>.

-Obviously, the use of the software is extendable to any kind of Italian Normative: you just need to upload the law and the software will output the most relevant *SDGs* for the document.
+The use of the software, although tested on the Apulian Regional Laws, can be extended to other similar documents of different territorial levels or to other texts in general: by loading the document, the software will return the *SDGs* based on the analysis of the text.

+As in the case of the *KnowSDGs* European platform, the analysis carried out by the software is based on the recurrence of words and their associations and not on a content evaluation which can, instead, be the subject of specific comparative studies between the text in question and the *Agenda 2030*.

 <p align="center">
   <img src= "https://github.com/claudialorusso/PugliaSostenibileGUI/blob/master/utils/images/collab/trio_collab500x162.png" alt="Trio Collab: UNIBA ISL Apulian Region">